victorx64/devrating/docs/white-paper.md

 We need a way to determine the reward of a programmer based on the quality and size of the written code.
 The quality of the code would be measured based on statistics and would be open.
-The award would not take into account the personal qualities of the programmer and the preparatory work carried out, but only the final result.
+The reward would not take into account the personal qualities of the programmer and the preparatory work carried out, but only the final result.